Matching Impatient and Heterogeneous Demand and Supply: Proofs

 To finish the proof it remains to show that

 To this end, the left hand side of the last inequality equals to

 Now observe that

 To see the last inequality, note that the left-hand side counts the number of customers than arrive in time interval $[0,(i-1)l]$ that depart (due to matching or reneging) until time $(i-1)l$ and renege in time interval $((i-1)l,il]$.
-Hence it cannot exceed the number of customers than arrive until time $(i-1)l$ which is $D_j((i-1)l)$. \eof \\
+Hence it cannot exceed the number of customers than arrive until time $(i-1)l$ which is $\ad_j((i-1)l)$. \eof \\

-Moreover, we need the following lemma, which is taken from \cite{ata2005}, and adapted to the below form found in \cite{PlambeckWard2006}. \begin{lemma}(Ata and Kumar) For any finite constant $\alpha >0$, there exists $\beta >0$ such that
+Moreover, we need the following lemma, which is taken from \cite{ata2005}, and adapted to the below form found in Lemma 4.1 in \cite{PlambeckWard2006}. \begin{lemma}(Ata and Kumar) \amy{When the inter-arrival distributions have finite 5th moment,} for any finite constant $\alpha >0$, there exists $\beta >0$ such that

 and

 \end{lemma} A consequence of Lemma~\ref{lemma:AtaKumar} is that with high probability the following hold for each $j \in \bbJ$, $k \in \bbK$, and $i \in \{1,\ldots, \lfloor T/l^n \rfloor\}$,

 and